MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/execute-in-parallel.md

     // Get a maximum of the first 50 accounts (ACCOUNT_BATCH_SIZE) from accountsList.
     // Each time the script runs, it grabs the next 50 accounts until eventually
-    // The script processes all accounts.
+    // The script processes all the accounts.

     const toCheck = accountsList.slice(0, ACCOUNT_BATCH_SIZE).map(x => x.id);